code-123-sudo/GPT/README.md

 - [ ] a user can ask his/her questions from chat input for which he/she will get answer replies from open ai API
 - [ ] replies updating fast in the form of chunks as soon as they are fetched from server
 - [ ] There is a set of default questions that user may ask by simply clicking on it, their ans is saved in mock database and is cache implemented
+- [ ] A search bar to search from list of chats
 - [ ] A user can save any chat and come back to it later and continue the chat again from where he left it earlier can thus manage multiple chats simultaneously in sidebar
     - [ ] can edit chat heading
     - [ ] delete chat